zouxu09/dcimgui/README.md

 To use the Zig module:

-- add a dependency to `git+https://github.com/floooh/dcimgui.git#[version]` to your build.zig.zon
+- add a dependency your build.zig.zon:
+    ```
+    zig fetch --save=cimgui git+https://github.com/floooh/dcimgui.git
+    ```
 - ...and see https://github.com/floooh/sokol-zig-imgui-sample/blob/main/build.zig
-  for how to integrate the `cimgui` module
+  for how to integrate the `cimgui` module with your Zig project